Ascentroid/Ascentroid/README.md

 <br/><br/><br/>

-#### <a name="import-3d-meshes"></a>Importing 3D Meshes into UE4
+#### <a name="import-3d-meshes"></a>Importing 3D Meshes into UE

-If you want per-poly collision on the 3D mesh you are going to import into UE4:
+If you want per-poly collision on the 3D mesh you are going to import into UE:

 * When importing your FBX, uncheck <b>Auto Generate Collision</b>:

 ![Imgur](https://i.imgur.com/A5zVOvi.png)

-* Once it has been imported, edit your mesh in UE4 and go to the collision properties.
+* Once it has been imported, edit your mesh in UE and go to the collision properties.
 Set the <i>Collision Complexity</i> to <b>Use Complex Collision As Simple</b>.
 This tells the engine to use per-poly collision on this mesh.

 ![Imgur](https://i.imgur.com/6ei4Tg7.png)